danielpodrazka/editor-mcp/README.md

 After this, you should be able to use the chat with this tool normally.
 ![example.png](example.png)

+## Usage Statistics

+The text editor MCP can collect usage statistics when enabled, providing insights into how the editing tools are being used:

+- **Data Collection**: Statistics are collected in a DuckDB database when `DUCKDB_USAGE_STATS` is enabled
+- **Tracked Information**: Records tool name, arguments, timestamp, current file path, tool response, and request/client IDs
+- **Storage Location**: Data is stored in a DuckDB file specified by `STATS_DB_PATH`
+- **Privacy**: Large objects and non-serializable data are summarized rather than stored in full

+The collected statistics can help understand usage patterns, identify common workflows, and optimize the editor for most frequent operations.

+You can query the database using standard SQL via any DuckDB client to analyze usage patterns.
 ## Troubleshooting

 If you encounter issues: